 There are definitely some risks and work involved with owning rental properties.
 The biggest mistake I see investors make is buying for appreciation with negative cash flow.
-It is great if my houses appreciate, but I love the cash flow.
-With cash flow I have money in my pocket that I can use to buy more properties, invest somewhere else, or spend on something fun.
+It is great if my houses appreciates, but I love the cash flow.
+With cash flow, I have money in my pocket that I can use to buy more properties, invest somewhere else, or spend on something fun.
 If you have negative cash flow, there is a great chance things will end badly for the investor.

 The problem with negative cash flow is most investors underestimate the money they will have to spend on their rental properties.
 There is also no guarantee prices will rise or when they will rise.
 Given enough time real estate will probably appreciate, but it could also go down in value before that happens.
 How long can you continue to pay money into a property every month?
-Eventually people run out of money and are forced to sell, sometimes for less than they bought a property for.
+Eventually, people run out of money and are forced to sell, sometimes for less than they bought a property for.
 If you have positive cash flow, you won’t have to sell and you won’t want to sell, because it is putting money in your pocket.

 On my rentals my average mortgage payments range from $400 to $600 including taxes and insurance and my rents range from $1,100 to $1,500 a month.
 After accounting for possible maintenance and vacancies my cash flow is about $500 a month.

 It takes time to manage a rental property as well.
 You will have to find tenants, create a lease, account for expenses and income properly and make sure everyone pays on time.
 You could also hire a property manager to do all this for you for about 8% to 10% of the monthly rents, but you have to budget for that expense as well.